o3de/o3de.org/content/docs/atom-guide/setup-atom-projects.md

 ## Atom Sample Viewer

 Atom Sample Viewer is a good place to start if you're interested in evaluating Atom's features in a controlled environment.
 It's a standalone application, so you don't need to open it with O3DE Editor.
 It showcases samples that demonstrate each feature individually with parameters you can tweak and configure.

-To use the Atom Sample Viewer, get a local copy from the [`o3de-atom-sampleviewer`](https://github.com/o3de/o3de-atom-sampleviewer) repository in GitHub.

 ![An image of the Shadow sample in the Atom Sample Viewer.](/images/atom-guide/atom-sample-viewer/shadow.png)